gumaerc-testorg/6.877j-fall-2005/content/pages/labs.md

 The Population Genetics and Evolution Simulation
 ------------------------------------------------

-The Populus Java® computer program, version 5.3 that is needed to complete Lab 1 is available at the University of Minnesota [Web site](http://www.cbs.umn.edu/populus/purejava1).
+The Populus Java® computer program, version 5.3 that is needed to complete Lab 1 is available at the University of Minnesota {{% resource_link "cc1cc311-6229-4143-af2d-9256b1b43544" "Web site" %}}.
 Make sure you have checked for Java® compatibility according to the instructions on that page.
-A PDF file of [instructions for all modules is available (PDF)](https://www.ableweb.org/biologylabs/wp-content/uploads/volumes/vol-21/6-barton.pdf).
+A PDF file of {{% resource_link "81ce98a6-6488-4aa1-bdf3-e557dec19f2c" "instructions for all modules is available (PDF)" %}}.